 We are the first council in Australia to invest in a 864-core carrier-grade fibre optic network.
 The fibre optic network will provide some of Australia's fastest internet and Metro Ethernet Managed services up to 10Gbps, which accelerates wide-spread installation of 5G.

 Stage one: the network runs 21 kilometres along the light rail corridor from Helensvale to Broadbeach.
 A leased fibre connection continues the rout for a further 32 kilometres to Coolangatta, providing a high-capacity network through the spine of the city.

-A second stage using 432 and 288 Fibre provides a 37 kilometres redundant loop from Broadbeach to Burleigh Heads and Robina.
-It then continues through Nerang to Parkwood where it connects to the existing spine at the Gold Coast Health and Knowledge Precinct.
+Stage two: 432 and 288 fibre provides a 37 kilometres redundant loop from Broadbeach to Burleigh Heads, Robina, Nerang then Parkwood where it connects to the existing spine at the Gold Coast Health and Knowledge Precinct.

 The total backbone and distribution fibre have a 65 kilometre fibre optic loop containing 94 kilometres of fibre optic cable with 864 fibres at core.
 Our Gold Coast Optical fibre ring has several interface points along the gold coast Light Rail corridor, with multiple Telecommunications Equipment Rooms, Fibre Access Nodes and access Joints, including 406 Wi-Fi access points.

 We are proud to be able to offer carrier and wholesale telecommunications companies some of the fastest internet speeds in Australia by on-selling broadband powered by our fibre optic network.
 Our One Network supports the City's corporate network, secure camera network and free public Wi-Fi.
 The network saves over $1 million dollars on telecommunications costs.